 A custom tag assigned to patients.
 These tags are generally used to help Users organize their patients.
 A Patient Tag could be anything such as: "Afternoon Calls Only", "Blue Cross Blue Shield", "Rural", etc.

-A way to organize an account's patients by Provider Contact, Intervention, or Patient Tag.
+A way to organize an account's patients by Provider Contact, program, or Patient Tag.

-Consist of the patient, provider contact, and intervention.
+Consist of the patient, provider contact, and program.

-Provider Contacts receive Alerts and Reports from Epharmix.
-They are selected when patients are prescribed Epharmix interventions.
+Provider Contacts receive Alerts and Reports from CareSignal.
+They are selected when patients are prescribed CareSignal programs.
 Provider Contacts have Office Hours, Alert & Reporting Preferences.
 Provider Contacts also include patient-facing name which may differ from the name of the user that manages that Provider Contact.

-A diagram/directive describing a question tree, used in designing/describing an intervention and its scheduling
+A diagram/directive describing a question tree, used in designing/describing an program and its scheduling

 An optional, periodic email sent to Provider Contacts.
-This email gives a triaged summary of Red, Yellow, and Green patients for the period.
+This email gives a triaged summary of High-Risk, Medium-Risk, and Low-Risk patients for the period.

 These users have access to "Clinical Trials" and can add patient demographic information to patients.

-Patients that have replied STOP to one or more of their interventions.
-Patients will appear under "Revoked" if they have at least one revoked intervention.
-It is best practice to call the patient and ask them to reply UNSTOP to the revoked intervention.
-If the patient would like to end the intervention, click "Edit Prescription" to remove the prescription.
+Patients that have replied STOP to one or more of their programs.
+Patients will appear under "Revoked" if they have at least one revoked program.
+It is best practice to call the patient and ask them to reply UNSTOP to the revoked program.
+If the patient would like to end the program, click "Edit Prescription" to remove the prescription.

 A group of messages that will be sent to the patient.